elijahdecker/AdventOfCode/ReadMe.md

 * The User-Agent header in the Program.cs's gateway configuration is set to me since I maintain this tool :)

 ## API
+If using the Swagger web page, it will also come with its own documentation.

 ### GET `api/run-solution`
 - Query parameters